Citrus Springs, Florida

 Citrus Springs is a census-designated place (CDP) in Citrus County, Florida, United States.
 The population was 10,246 at the 2020 census, up from 8,622 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 Geography

-Citrus Springs is located in northern Citrus County at (28.993539, -82.461692).
+Citrus Springs is located in northern Citrus County.
 It is bordered by Pine Ridge to the south and Hernando to the east.
 U.S. Route 41 (North Florida Avenue) runs through the CDP, leading southeast 15 mi to Inverness, the Citrus County seat, and north 3 mi to Dunnellon in Marion County.

 According to the United States Census Bureau, Citrus Springs has a total area of 54.8 km2; all land.